susam/texme/README.md

   - TeXMe removes any leading and trailing whitespace in the content before rendering the content to HTML.
-  - TeXMe uses the first non-empty line of the content set the page title if no explicit `<title>` element is specified.
+  - TeXMe uses the first non-empty line of the content to set the page title if no explicit `<title>` element is specified.
 Any leading and trailing whitespace and hash (`#`) characters are removed while setting the page title.